-While many providers have speculated what tele-behavioral health coverage will look like post-pandemic, Friedoff provided a preview of Anthem’s plans during the webinar.
+While many providers have speculated what tele-behavioral health coverage will look like post-pandemic, Friedhoff provided a preview of Anthem’s plans during the webinar.

-Specifically, Anthem is developing less “clunky,” more “seamless” telehealth options, Friedoff said.
+Specifically, Anthem is developing less “clunky,” more “seamless” telehealth options, Friedhoff said.
 Plus, ones that improve the company’s data-capturing capabilities, putting more weight on outcomes generated by behavioral health providers.